-Type S thermocouples can be continually at temperatures up to 1450°C. They can with stand short duration excursions up to 1650°C. They need protection from high temperature atmospheres to prevent metallic vapour ingress to the tip resulting in reduction of emf generated.
+Type S thermocouples can be continually used at temperatures up to 1450°C. They can with stand short duration excursions up to 1650°C. They need protection from high temperature atmospheres to prevent metallic vapour ingress to the tip resulting in reduction of emf generated.
 Protection commonly offered is a high purity recrystallised alumina sheath.
-For most industrial applications, thermocouples are housed in a thermowell.
+For most industrial applications thermocouples are housed in a thermowell.

 Type T Thermocouples

 Type T thermocouples are rarely used in industrial applications, and lend themselves more to use in laboratory situations.

 The following pages on Control and Instrumentation.com give more detail on the techniques used in temperature measurement:

 For those who want to delve further into the world of thermocouples and temperature measurement, then the following books from Amazon will be of interest: